ldsstem/ldsstemdoc/docs/backend/model.md

         )->where('is_deleted', 0);
     }
 ```
-describes the component has many dpid meaning the one to many relationship.
+describes the component has many dpid meaning the one-to-many relationship.

 Please visit [Relationship](https://laravel.com/docs/6.x/eloquent-relationships) to find out more.